-Place the power supply switches in the ON position in sequence (see Caution Note).
+Place the power supply switch in the ON position.
 No local (front panel) adjustments or connections are required since the power supply control mode and other parameters have been factory-configured for control by the AMI Model 430 Power Supply Programmer.

-When powering the system off, turn OFF the power supplies (master unit last) before powering off the Model 430 Programmer.
+When powering the system off, turn OFF the power supply before powering off the Model 430 Programmer.